 As a result, employees will lose out on personal money.
 They end up spending their own money for necessary expenses, and this lowers boost morale.

 When an employee travels for work and is working within the boundaries of expense policies, he feels secure.
 He knows his company is taking care of him, and as a result, he works hard for the company.
+For this purpose, make sure that during the employee cross-training or onboarding process, they are aware of such important things.

 Strategies to improve expense policy compliance